 This program allows you to combine your studies with practical experience in your chosen specialisation; Naval Architecture, Ocean Engineering, Marine and Offshore Engineering.
 Working under the supervision of professional engineers, the program allows you to evaluate your career choice and gain industry experience.
 You will alternate periods of full time study with periods of full time paid work experience but you must maintain a credit average throughout your degree to remain in the program.

 Alternative entry pathways exist if you do not meet the direct entry requirements into the Bachelor of Engineering degrees.
-There are two particular pathways into engineering, the Bachelor of General Studies (Engineering Pathway) and the Associate Degree in Engineering (Specialisation).

 We are partners with a number of world class institutions within Australia and New Zealand, which means you have the opportunity to experience two world class institutions with the Bachelor of Engineering 2+2 program.